 - Ernst Dietrich from "De Cock en de moord in de 3e positie" was a ballet instructor who sexually abused some of his students.
 Worse yet, it was an Open Secret and it's stated that he didn't even bother being discreet about it.

 - Gerrit Koedoder from "De Cock en de bedrogen moordenaar" was a deadbeat journalist who regularly cheated on his wife and sold off her possessions to pay off his gambling debts.
 It's also revealed that he was involved with the acccidental death of a college freshman in his fraternity days, due to a prank gone horribly wrong, he exploited this by blackmailing those who were also involved with the incident.

 - The Coroner: Ennaeus den Koninghe.

 - Cult: "De Cock en de moord op de vader" features one.
 Its leader, Kalin Chagin, kills the father of a female member (in front of her) after he tries to convince her to leave the cult and come home with him

-- Da Chief: Superintendant Buitendam, even though his does not concern himself with day-to-day affairs, except to meddle whenever he's nervous.
+- Da Chief: Superintendant Buitendam, even though he does not concern himself with day-to-day affairs, except to meddle whenever he's nervous.

 - Deadpan Snarker: Den Koninghe and Vledder.
 Den Koninghe towards Vledder and Vledder towards Den Koninghe and towards suspects during interrogations.